 Flagpoles naturally look good on hills and rises.
 Placement in these areas also tends to increase the apparent height of your pole.
 Flagpoles are best placed in open areas where there is a good chance of a breeze blowing through.
 Obviously, if you place your pole too close to a stand of trees or too close to a large building or cluster of buildings, then there is going to be very little air flow and you won’t get to see your flag flying very often.
 Related to this is choosing a flag pole height (If your budget and local regulations will allow it, see step 2, below.) that is taller than your building.
 This insures that any wind will be able to reach your flag and provide you with a patriotic and inspiring display on many days of the year.

-You don’t want to place your pole so close to a building that the flag will hit the building either when it is flying or when you are raising and lowering it.
+You don’t want to place your heavy-duty commercial flagpole too close to a building—the flag should not hit the building when it is flying or you’re raising and lowering it.
 Hitting concrete or brick repeatedly will destroy a flag in short order.
 The same consideration goes with placement too close to trees.
 We’ve seen poles placed near trees in the winter time when there were no leaves, only to find that in the summer when the trees are full of leaves and the branches are growing that they begin to encroach on the flag and pole.
 In general, you should place your pole at least as far from any potential obstruction as the length of the largest flag you intend to fly, plus 20 feet.
 That will make sure that your flag has excellent clearance in all wind directions.

 We recommend that you choose more than one possible location that you would be pleased with.
 Why?
 Because of the last, and in some ways, the most important step in site selection – making sure it is safe to dig a deep hole where you want to plant your flagpole.
 Digging a hole and hitting a power line, gas line or cable line is one of the most costly and potentially dangerous mistakes you can make.
 Fortunately you can call “Call Before You Dig” for free and they will come out and make sure that your chosen installation site is safe.
 Just call “811” and ask them to come out.
 Before they do, it’s a good idea to mark the area where you want to place your pole with a stick or with white spray paint.